dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 not be reassigned within its scope.

 Pattern matching works only for *strict subtypes* of the declared type of the checked variable (the LHS of the "instanceof" operator), or else the compiler emits an error.
-When mixing classes and interfaces, this is not necessarily the case.
+This assumes that we are not mixing classes and interfaces.

 Consider the following example: